-Welcome to the 2018-2019 school year!
+Welcome to the 2019-2020 School Year!

-We begin the year fully committed to continue implementation of California State Standards district-wide in English Language Arts and Mathematics, as well as Literacy Standards in both Social Studies and Next Generation Science Standards.
+We begin the year fully committed to continue implementation of California State Standards districtwide in English Language Arts and Mathematics, as well as Literacy Standards in both Social Studies and Next Generation Science Standards.
 We are proud of our students for making excellent gains in implementing and applying the standards in their studies.

-In science, we have provided "bridge" materials for grades 6-8 to implement integrated Next Generation Science Standards.
-Instead of isolated science instruction at each grade level, sixth through eigth grade students will experience life science, physical science, and earth science at each grade level.
-Teachers are attending NGSS training to aide in the successful integration and implementation.
+In science, we will be piloting new materials in grades K-8 that will be considered for textbook adoption in the early spring, with the goal to fully implement the new adoption in the fall of 2020.
+Instead of isolated science instruction at each grade level, Next Generation Science Standards, integrate life science, physical science, and earth science at each grade level.
+Teachers are being trained in the shifts in science instruction to aide in the successful integration and implementation.
 Also, teachers in grades 6-8 will be implementing TCI's History Alive program in Social Studies.
 The program is highly interactive and engaging.

 Student results from our California Assessment of Student Performance and Progress (CAASPP) will help guide our teachers in planning and preparing coursework and curriculum that ensures that our students are well prepared for the CAASPP assessment at the end of this year.
 More importantly, we are excited about developing critical thinkers and problems solvers with the end goal of preparing students for college and career.

 In teaching our State Standards, students will be implementing 21st Century skills that include Creativity, Critical Thinking, Collaboration and Communication (4 C’s).
-Students will be involved in creative endeavors that include activities such as project-based learning.
 As we begin to ask our students to think critically, they will be asked to analyze sources and cite evidence to support their answers.
 Our students will approach challenging tasks that require perseverance and deep problem solving.
-As 21stCentury communicators, students will need to justify their thinking both orally and in written form, write across the curriculum, as well as integrate technology into their learning.
+As 21st Century communicators, students will need to justify their thinking both orally and in written form, write across the curriculum, as well as integrate technology into their learning.

-We are also beginning our fifth year operating under our Local Control Accountability Plan (LCAP) that was developed with input received from our stakeholders.
+I encourage you to use the Parent Resources tab to become better acquainted with our State Standards, the CAASPP assessment, and the 21st Century skills that will be implemented in our schools.
+We are also beginning our sixth year operating under our Local Control Accountability Plan (LCAP) that was developed with input received from our stakeholders.
 Different stakeholder groups across the district include parents, students, staff, and community members.
 We greatly appreciate the input provided, and the stakeholder’s participation in developing a comprehensive plan to support our students, parents, and staff.

-If you would like to see what was created, please click the Local Control Accountability Plan tab.
-Section 1 of the LCAP provides a fairly comprehensive summary of the plan.
+The Educational Services Department of the Alta Loma School District works to provide a rigorous educational program, as well as many services and opportunities for our students.
 The goal of our Educational Services department is to create opportunities that foster continuous student growth and achievement.
 We can do that by being focused on instruction, student engagement, social and emotional health, and active participation both at school and home.
 We strive to team with you through a collaborative partnership to ensure excellence and a love of learning for all of our students.